 Since DEVELOP projects are conducted throughout fast-paced, 10-week terms, we want to support you in staying on track for completing deliverables.
 Checkpoints are designed to guide your team in completing deliverables in smaller chunks as you progress through the term while receiving feedback along the way!
-Each checkpoint will be thoroughly reviewed by your Lead for in depth feedback and then by a Project Coordination (PC) reviewer.
-From there, PC will hand back the deliverable for your team to incorporate edits for the final draft.
-We know that each project's timeline is different, so where you are at in the project might not align perfectly with what the checkpoint is asking you to include.
+While each deliverable should be consistently reviewed by your Lead throughout the term, checkpoint submissions will be reviewed by someone on the Project Coordination (PC) team.
+From there, PC will hand back the deliverable to your team to incorporate edits for the final draft.
+We know that each project's timeline is different, so where you are at in the project might not align perfectly with what each checkpoint is asking you to include.
 However, we encourage teams to make each checkpoint submission as complete and concrete as possible while remaining open to updates and changes in the project's direction.
 Checkpoints are designed to be helpful, so teams can include placeholders and ask for extensions if absolutely needed.

 To submit a checkpoint or deliverable, move the document into the respective Deliverable Submission folder in the DEVELOP Program Teams channel.
-Your PC reviewer will let you know when both the Lead and PC review is complete and the document is ready to be moved back into your node folder so that your team can address comments and continue working.
+Your PC reviewer will let you know when their review is complete and the document is ready to be moved back into your node folder so that your team can address comments and continue working.
 For a timeline of checkpoint due dates, see below.
 Checkpoints are most often due on Thursday, close of business, on the week that it is due (unless otherwise noted in this document).
-Checkpoint review (Lead Review & PC Review) is typically complete by the following Tuesday, close of business (local time).
+Checkpoint review is typically complete by close of business (local time) the following Tuesday.
 Again, your PC reviewer will let you know when review is complete, so please do not make edits and changes on the document you have submitted while it is in review.
-It is required to incorporate all edits from the Lead and PC before the next checkpoint is due, so feel free to let us know if you have questions on any comments that we make if you think something doesn't look right!
+It is required to incorporate all edits from your Lead and PC before the next checkpoint is due, so feel free to let us know if you have questions on any comments that we make if you think something doesn't look right!